MilesMcBain/paint/README.md

 ## Design

-`{paint}` is a response to my frustrations with standard print methods on large rectangles.
-It tries to be less noisy, harnessing the eye’s ability to see colour patterns to reduce markup characters.
+`{paint}` is a response to my frustrations with standard print methods on wide rectangles with long naming schemes.
+It tries to be less noisy, harnessing the eyes’ ability to see colour patterns to reduce markup characters.
 Only the most important information for data wrangling is highlighted, the pinnacle being the column names, which always appear down the left and are never truncated.

 Important issues with the data, e.g. sticky `dplyr` groups, or missing values, are highlighted to draw extra attention.